fnagel/pluploadfe/Documentation/UsersManual/Configuration/Index.rst

          boolean

    Description
-         If the uploaded files should be available in the FE user sessuin (key:
+         If the uploaded files should be available in the FE user session (key:
          'tx\_pluploadfe\_files')

    Default